TheOdinProject/curriculum/ruby_programming/files_and_serialization/project_event_manager.md

 ### Displaying the Zip Codes of All Attendees

-Accessing the zipcode is very easy using the header name.
-'Zipcode' becomes `:zipcode`.
+Accessing the zipcode is very easy using the new header name, `:zipcode`.

 ~~~ruby
 require "csv"